wesnoth/wesnoth/players_changelog.md

      the official MP server.
    * Attempting to save a screenshot with an unsupported format now shows an error message, instead of saving the screenshot as BMP with the requested extension.
+   * Implemented a workaround for an unhandled std::bad_cast from string comparison functions that caused a crash-to-desktop when opening Preferences among others (issue #3050).

 ## Version 1.13.12